 People Turning Blue – Condition called Argyia

-*I have often heard people ask about silver turning you blue, a condition called Argyia.
-Further research uncovered this excerpt from the Australian Water Standards (AWS) publication 2011.
+I have often heard people ask about silver turning you blue, a condition called Argyia.
+Further research uncovered the below excerpt from the Australian Water Standards (AWS) publication 2011.
 Interesting to note is that the AWS recommendation in drinking water for silver is 0.1mg/L – you will see below that to turn the laboratory rates blue required 600mg/l for the lifetime.
 Seems some folk may have been self-administering to get this condition, which makes for a great “I heard it through the grapevine that you can turn blue!”.

 "The best-known clinical condition of silver intoxication is argyria, which results in a bluish-grey metallic discolouration of the skin, hair, mucous membranes, mouth and eye.
 Most cases have been associated with self-administration of silver preparations, or occupational exposure to silver and silver compounds.